deleteman/deleteman.github.io/_posts/2019-06-22-web-hosting-for-blogs.md

 ---
-title: "Web Hosting for Blogs: How to pick the best hosting for your blog in 2019?"
+title: "Pick the Best Web Hosting for your Blogs"
 comments: true
 author:
     twitter: deleteman123